Luis María Drago

 by Vicente Blasco Ibáñez, Carlos O. (Carlos Octavio) Bunge, Luis María Drago, Juana Manuela Gorriti, Pedro Goyena, Juan María Gutiérrez, Pedro Lacasa, Lucio Vicente López, Vicente Fidel López, Vicente López y Planes, Bartolomé Mitre, Domingo Faustino Sarmiento, Marcos Sastre

-He is most closely associated with the Drago Doctrine, set out in 1902 while serving as Argentina's foreign minister.
-In response to the naval blockade of Venezuela by European powers, he argued that nations should not use armed intervention to collect public debts.
-The idea gave him an enduring place in the history of international law and diplomacy.
+He is most closely associated with the Drago Doctrine, set out in 1902 while he was serving as Argentina's minister of foreign affairs.
+Written in response to the naval blockade of Venezuela by European powers, the doctrine argued that the collection of public debts should not justify armed intervention or occupation in the Americas.
+The idea became one of his lasting contributions to international law and to Latin American diplomatic thought.